-(19) Subsequent Events
+(19) Subsequent Events.

 Events that occur after the Statement of Net Position date but before the financial statements are available to be issued must be evaluated for recognition or disclosure.
 The effects of subsequent events that provide evidence about conditions that existed at the Statement of Net Position date are recognized in the accompanying financial statements.
 Subsequent events which provide evidence about conditions that existed after the Statement of Net Position date require disclosure in the accompanying notes.
-Management of Chickasaw County evaluated the activity of the County through November 6, 2018, and determined that no subsequent events have occurred that require disclosure in the notes to the financial statements.
+Management of Chickasaw County evaluated the activity of the County through February 2, 2023, and determined that the following subsequent events had occurred requiring disclosure in the notes to the financial statements.
+No adjustments were considered necessary to the financial statements.